Collegiate secret societies in North America: George Washington University

-Founded in 1821, George Washington University is located in the heart of the nation's capital.
-In 1997, University President Stephen Joel Trachtenberg brought together student leaders from all parts of the university to support fellowship, make GW a better university, and behave in slightly frivolous ways.
-The secret society was named The Order of the Hippo, after a bronze statue of a hippo, also known as the River Horse (sculpture), displayed prominently in the center of campus.
+George Washington University president Stephen Joel Trachtenberg brought together student leaders from all parts of the university to create The Order of the Hippo as a way to support fellowship, make GW a better university, and behave in slightly frivolous ways.
+The secret society was named after a bronze statue of a hippo, also known as the River Horse (sculpture), displayed prominently in the center of campus.
 The Order takes its oath from a plaque located on the front of the hippo statue, which reads, "Art for wisdom, Science for joy, Politics for beauty, and a Hippo for hope."
-The Order has a ritual book, which is passed down from year to year and the main aim of the group is to enact Random Acts of Kindness around GW's campus to create a better environment for all students.
+The Order has a ritual book, which is passed down from year to year, and the main aim of the group is to enact random acts of kindness around GW's campus to create a better environment for all students.

 Georgetown University

-Georgetown’s leading secret society is the Society of Jesus founded as an all-male fraternity of would-be Catholic priests at the University of Paris (the Sorbonne) in 1534.
-In 1773, the Jesuits were suppressed by the Pope but in Maryland, they stayed organized secretly.
-In 1789, the suppressed Jesuits helped staff Georgetown College for its founder, America's first Catholic bishop, Archbishop John Carroll; who later to become Georgetown University.
-The Jesuits were long hostile to college fraternities and societies that tried to form at Georgetown like at other colleges in the 19th century because they could not control them, but the hostility had waned by 1920.
+Georgetown College, later Georgetown University, has been a Jesuit institution or staffed by Jesuits for its entire history.
+In the school's early days, the Jesuits were hostile to college fraternities and societies that tried to form at Georgetown, like at other colleges in the 19th century, because they could not control them.
+But this hostility had waned by 1920.
 One century later, Georgetown has several fraternities and sororities, independent of the university, and a few all-male, all-female, and co-ed secret societies.

-The Stewards Society (collectively referred to as The Stewards) is an anonymous, all-male service fraternity, often considered a secret society, at Georgetown University.
+The Stewards Society, or The Stewards at Georgetown, is an anonymous, all-male service fraternity, often considered a secret society.
 While generally considered a secret society by the student body, the Stewards have claimed to be a predominantly alumni-built organization.
 The original organization was founded in 1982, eventually going public in 1988.
-The Stewards would continue to operate until the mid-1990s when the organization broke apart and the original group became defunct.
-The organization, following this schism, would form The Second and later the Third Stewards Societies, although the groups are not connected organizationally.
-The organization would put out public addresses in 2001 and 2020, claiming a number of service activities and defending their existence.
+The Stewards would continue to operate until the mid-1990s when the organization broke apart, and the original group became defunct.
+Following this schism, the organization formed The Second and later the Third Stewards Societies, although the groups are not connected organizationally.
+The organization would put out public addresses in 2001 and 2020, claiming several service activities and defending their existence.
 In 2013, and 2020, the Stewards were the subject of a series of leaks, indicating that undisclosed members of the organization were part of student government.
 The group has been criticized for pushing a conservative agenda on campus and for its exclusion of women.